tqre/archlive/README.md

 - ensure system is up-to-date with pacman -Suy, reboot if necessary
 - clone this repo
 - check the script you're running
-- run the script: ./isomake [master|minion]
+- run the script: sudo ./isomake [master|minion]
-- learn the dance, buy the shirt...
+- use dd or other tools to create a bootable medium

 #### References: